 How Climate Effects String Tension Choice

-Outdoor or indoor, arid or humid climate, this all has an impact on how the ball reacts through the air and off the string.
-Depending on the climate this can either slow down or accelerate the ball so it can be worth tinkering with your tension to match the conditions.
+Outdoor or indoor, arid or humid climate all impact how the ball reacts through the air and off the string.
+Depending on the climate, this can either slow down or accelerate the ball, so it can be worth tinkering with your tension to match the conditions.

-Also, remember that types of string you use can react differently to changes of weather and temperature.
-Natural Gut, for example, suffers from moisture in the air and the weather as does multifilament.
+Also, remember that the types of string you use can react differently to changes in weather and temperature.
+Natural Gut, for example, suffers from moisture in the air and the weather, as does multifilament.

 String Tension and the Court Surface

 The court surface you play on should also play a part in the tension you choose.
 For example, on the pro tour, the change to the clay season sees most professional players mostly adjust the tension of their string by decreasing it by 2 to 4 lbs.

 On clay, the ball will absorb the dust and is heavier, while on indoor hard court, for example, the felt wears quickly, and the ball becomes smoother over time and is lighter and faster.

 In general, on the slower surfaces, it is advisable to reduce the tension by a couple of pounds to compensate for the heaviness of the ball, the slowdown of the game and the fact it takes more effort to hit winners.
 During the transition to a faster surface or indoors, you should re-add the pounds you removed on clay to regain control.

 As soon as a racquet is strung, it will lose tension before it goes anywhere near a tennis ball.
 It's said that strings can lose up to 10% within 24 hours.